happilymarrieddad/hyperledger-fabric-kubernetes/README.md

 Hyperledger Fabric on Kubernetes
 ===================================

+## S2-L1 - BYFN Example
+cd fabric-samples/first-network
+NOTE - If you have a problem with the generation of the certs use the binaries provided in the repo ./byfn.sh generate
+./byfn.sh up
+./byfn.sh down

 ## S1-L1 - Introduction
 [Link to Hyperledgers Main Site](https://www.hyperledger.org/projects/fabric) [Link to Hyperledgers Getting Started Page](https://hyperledger-fabric.readthedocs.io/en/release-1.4/getting_started.html)